HumabHatterZed/WhistleWindInscryptionMods/NewSpellsAPI/README.md

 - 4 new cards: Soul Without a Body, Body Without a Soul, Another's Desire, Hope

 This mod is meant to **replace** the original version, not be used alongside it.
-Attempting to do so will more than likely cause problems!
+Installing both will likely cause problems!!

 #